• Skip to primary navigation

 Tweet

-Honey cranberry sauce with zesty orange and spicy cinnamon is naturally sweetened and delicious.
-This recipe is so easy, you’ll never buy it premade again!
+Honey cranberry sauce with orange and cinnamon is naturally sweetened and absolutely delicious!
+In just 20 minutes you can have this zesty sauce prepped to eat right away or store in the fridge.
+This recipe is so easy, you’ll never buy store bought again!

-If you’re on board with cranberry sauce but don’t make it yourself, well, you’re about to start.
+If you’re on board but don’t make it yourself, well, you’re about to start!
 Making your own honey cranberry sauce makes you look like you’ve got your Thanksgiving game on point.
 It’s the final touch that makes a good, homemade Thanksgiving dinner ultra impressive.
+I like to pair it with my smoked turkey breast recipe for the ultimate *chef’s kiss* experience.
+You can use leftovers of both in these epic cranberry turkey sliders too!

 • Fresh Whole Cranberries – pick the freshest whole cranberries you can find.

-• Honey – a good quality honey works great here.
+• Honey – a good quality honey works great here or you can use agave syrup or maple syrup to make it vegan.

-• Cinnamon – cinnamon adds that warm, comforting spice characteristic of a good cranberry sauce.
+• Spices – Cinnamon and Nutmeg add that warm, comforting spice characteristic of a good cranberry sauce.

 • Salt – I used pink Himalayan salt and again, just a pinch.
-This helps balance the sweetness of the honey and tartness of the orange and cranberries.
+I tested it with and without salt and adding some helps balance the sweetness of the honey and tartness of the orange and cranberries.

-Bowl of fresh red berries next to an orange and spice jars of nutmeg and cinnamon.
+Bowl of fresh cranberries next to an orange and spice jars of nutmeg and cinnamon, a bowl of honey and an orange.

 How to make honey cranberry sauce